songwdfu/RisKeeper/README.md

 pip install -r requirements.txt
 ```

-In addition, cuda 12.0 was used in our projecct.
+In addition, cuda 12.0 and python 3.8 was used in our project.

 ## File Folders
 `GCN_ADV_Train/`: contains training, testing and model file for the adversarial training of RisKeeper and the surrogate model.